The-Librarians/LibraryPortal/README.md

 # LibraryPortal
 #### https://github.com/The-Librarians/LibraryPortal

+The library management softwares are clunky and outdated.
+Library websites are overcomplicated and unattractive.
+The Library Portal sets out to remedy both of these issues.

+Why not create a lightweight, easy-to-use web app to replace outdated database management softwares AND create a simple, dynamic space for patrons?

+Here's how it works.

-#### Toolkit: HTML, JavaScript, jQuery, Bootstrap, Custom CSS, Moment JS, and a Firebase database.
+#### Toolkit: HTML, JavaScript, jQuery, Skeleton CSS, Custom CSS, MySql, Sequelize, Express, Handlebars